Duchenne Muscular Dystrophy (DMD)

 Thanks to advances in many areas of medicine, such as cardiology and pulmonology, people with Duchenne muscular dystrophy in the 21st century are living longer than in previous decades, often well into adulthood.
-As of 2011, most therapies for DMD are supportive in nature, but research to develop truly disease-modifying therapies is under way.

 The use of available treatments can help maintain comfort and function and prolong life.
 Talk with an MDA clinic physician for more information.